solresol/ultrametric-trees/README.md

 # To-do

-- It seems that the validation data always ends up outside every node in the trained model.
-Why?
+- Let's store the loss in the database somewhere

+- Let's make sure we can do inference using a model from any moment in history

 - The validation program should report the validation loss (and perhaps put it in the output database)